Akashdesarda/Intervention-for-Autistic-Spectrum-Disorder/README.md

 # Intervention-for-Autistic-Spectrum-Disorder
-A mamdani Fuzzy model which is used to determine autistic areea in young kids
+A mamdani Fuzzy model which is used to determine autistic area in young kids.